Review of Oasis Of The Seas deck 7 (Cabins-Helideck)

-- The fore-located open deck is accessible for passengers and has a helipad used in cases of medical emergency.
+The fore-located Helideck (helicopter-landing platform) serves as Observation Deck and is accessible to passengers.
+This Outdoor Deck area has a helipad used in cases of medical emergencies.
 Here are also held outdoor Yoga classes (at surcharge).

 Deck 7 changes after Royal Amplified 2019 refurbishment